With the NFL Free Agency behind us, we are squarely in NFL Draft season.

 GM Nick Caserio has final say over the roster.
 This is Caserio’s sixth year with Houston, but likely only his fourth with full control 一 former executive VP Jack Easterby (who played a confusing role in the organization) previously held significant power as well.
 Assistant GM James Liipfert is the team’s former director of college scouting, and likely plays a significant role in the draft process as well.

-29. Kansas City Chiefs, Top Draft Pick Prediction: Avieon Terrell, CB, Clemson
+29. Kansas City Chiefs, Top Draft Pick Prediction: Colton Hood, CB, Tennessee

 See the 9th pick for more on the Chiefs' draft plans.

-30. Miami Dolphins, Top Draft Pick Prediction: T.J.
-Parker, EDGE, Clemson
+30. Miami Dolphins, Top Draft Pick Prediction: Chris Johnson, CB, San Diego State

 31. New England Patriots, Top Draft Pick Prediction: Max Iheanachor, OT, Arizona State